 Clearly put, the misrepresentation must be the enabler for the fraudulent transaction.
 The misrepresentation must be the reason the complainant engages in the transaction.
 Without this, this the causal link to the misrepresentation and the prejudice is broken.
 The misrepresentation must be the reason for the prejudice.

-What is prejudice or potential prejudice
+Prejudice or potential prejudice in Fraud

 Prejudice must be real in our law to be punishable.
 Our law does not punish people for telling lies.
 The lie only become punishable if the telling thereof leads to harm or potential harm for another.